gogradle/gogradle/docs/build-go-with-gradle-en.md

 ![1](https://raw.githubusercontent.com/blindpirate/gogradle/master/docs/images/gradle.png)

 Gogradle will resolve that package and all its transitive packages, fix potential conflict, and install it into `vendor`.
 Other IDE has no native Gradle support so some command line stuff is required.
-Gogradle support `IntelliJIDEA/VSCode/WebStorm/PhpStorm/PyCharm/RubyMine/CLion/Gogland/Vim`.
+Gogradle support IDE.
 See [IDE integration](https://github.com/gogradle/gogradle/blob/master/docs/ide.md) for more details.

 ## Get started